HughMurrell/EllpacaEscapeAtlas/README.md

 ```
 julia EllpacaTreeScript.jl
 julia EscapeAtlasScript.jl
-julia EscapeLogoScript.jl  # run this one for each epitope
+julia EscapeLogoScript.jl  # check that this one runs for each epitope
-pdflatex EscapeAtlas.tex
+pdflatex EscapeAtlas.tex # run this one twice
 ```